 During the summer our weekly bible study and fellowship dinner are put on hold.
 But we still get together for something fun every few weeks.

 There are so many ways to get involved in the community!
 Whether you’d like to tutor the Peace Kids, or preparing and serving a meal during our Late Night Cafe, or go on an alternative break trip, we can help you get connected.
 Service is good for your soul!

 We strive to find new meaning in ancient texts by using informed academic as well as experiential methods of study.
 We continually ask the questions “how is this relevant to my life today?”
 “What is God calling me to?”.
 Activities take place during the semester.
 We'll re-launch our student spiritual formation activities in the fall.

 Orchard House is a faith-based living community of the United Methodist Church and for students at the University of Southern California.
 Orchard House residents are from differing backgrounds of both sexes, are interested in one another, are willing to share their faith traditions with one another, set goals for the house together, and learn to care about one another.
-Orchard House is located at 2807 Orchard Ave, just north of the USC University Park Campus.
+Orchard House is located on Orchard Ave, just north of the USC University Park Campus.

 Interfaith Spirituality & Sexuality Program

 The USC Office of Religious Life’s Spirituality and Sexuality program, in partnership with the LGBT Resource Center, explores the intersection of spirituality and sexuality in order to challenge stereotypes and promote reconciliation.
 Although issues of spirituality and sexuality are often contentious, this program identifies creative responses and innovative solutions by hosting discussions with local Los Angeles-based faith leaders, and sponsoring performance artists, film screenings, and an annual spirituality and sexuality themed retreat.